 Beginning with the Fall semester of 1967, the Board of Trustees of the University of Central Arkansas authorized the creation of the Department of Psychology and Counseling.
 Prior to this date all course work in the two disciplines was offered by the Department of Education.
 As a consequence, the Master of Science in Education degree in Guidance and Counseling was offered under the direction and leadership of the newly created Psychology/Counseling Department.
 At the beginning of the 1969-70 academic year permission was sought from and granted by the North Central Association of Secondary Schools and Colleges to offer the Master of Science degree, and consequently, the Master of Science in Education degree in Guidance and Counseling was discontinued.
-At the same time permission was sought and the request was granted by North Central Association to offer the Master of Science degree in School Psychology.
+At the same time, permission was sought and the request was granted by North Central Association to offer the Master of Science degree in School Psychology.

 The change in degree programs was of particular significance to the Department of Psychology and Counseling because it enabled the department to expand its offerings in counseling to include community service, employment counseling, rehabilitation counseling, and student personnel services in higher education.
 Furthermore, the approval of the school psychology program enabled the Department of Psychology and Counseling to assume a position of leadership in training professional school personnel, rather than that of a follower which was characteristic of the graduate program in counseling for the first 14 years of its existence.
 In the Fall semester of 1975, the department again expanded its programs to include a Master of Science degree in Counseling Psychology.
+After 2013, the state of Arkansas no longer granted licensure for psychological examiners, so the Counseling Psychology program no longer admitted students.
+The Community Counseling and Counseling Psychology programs were discontinued and the department melded the programs into the current Mental Health Counseling program.

 A licensure law for counselors, Act 593, was passed by the Arkansas Legislature in 1979.
+The

-The Board of Examiners in Counseling developed regulations which required a two year program in counseling for eligibility to take the examination for licensure as a Licensed Associate Counselor.
+Board of Examiners in Counseling developed regulations which required a two year program in counseling for eligibility to take the examination for licensure as a Licensed Associate Counselor.
 Counseling programs have been revised to meet this requirement.
 A licensure law for psychologists, Act 129, was passed in 1955.
-Counseling Psychology and School Psychology programs conform to the academic requirements necessary to take the National Examination for Professional Practice in Psychology for licensure as a Psychological Examiner.
+Counseling Psychology and School Psychology programs then developed the academic requirements necessary to take the National Examination for Professional Practice in Psychology for licensure as a Psychological Examiner.